Approved by vote of the CMB Faculty June 3, 2024

 Failing the Examination

-The student must pass both the written and oral parts of the examination in order to pass the preliminary exam.
+The student must pass both the written and oral parts of the examination to pass the preliminary exam.
 If performance in either portion is inadequate, the student fails the examination.
 In this case, if the committee agrees, the exam may be administered a second time no sooner than two months and no later than 1 year from the date of the original examination.
 The requirements to pass the second exam should be clearly defined by the committee and may include rewriting the proposal, taking additional classes and/or repeating the oral defense.
 If the student fails the second examination they will be immediately dismissed from the Ph.D. program.

 Publications

 Presentation of research results is an important aspect of graduate education.
-PhD candidates must prepare and submit a manuscript for publication in a peer – reviewed scientific journal with the student as first author.
+Ph.D. candidates must prepare and submit a manuscript for publication in a peer-reviewed scientific journal with the student as first author.
 The CMB Program should be noted as the student’s affiliation in all publications.

 Student Appeals of Grading Decisions

-Faculty members are responsible for stating clearly the instructional objectives of the course at the beginning of each term and for evaluating student achievement in a manner consistent with these objectives.
+Faculty members are responsible for clearly stating the instructional objectives of the course at the beginning of each term and for evaluating student achievement in a manner consistent with these objectives.
 Students are responsible for meeting standards of academic performance established for each course in which they are enrolled.
 Faculty members and instructors are responsible for determining and assigning final course grades.
 Graded examinations, papers and other materials used as a basis for evaluating a student’s achievement will be available to the student for inspection and discussion.
 Students may appeal faculty grading decisions through the mechanism described in the Code of the CMB Program, which is in line with procedures described in Section I.7 of the Faculty Manual.